Lightnet/gd_stencil_buffer_window_frame/README.md

 -Transparency
 	-Transparency: Alpha
 - Albedo
-	- Color: A = 0 , #ffffff00 //full transparent.
+	- Color: A = 0 , #ffffff00 // full transparent or leave as is.
 - Stencil
 	- Mode : Custom
 	- Flags: Wrtie